-Snapchat stock drops on news Kylie Jenner no longer uses the app
+Snapchat stock loses $1.3 billion after Kylie Jenner tweet

 Kylie Jenner is not happy about Snapchat's new redesign.

-Snap (SNAP) stock fell more than 7% on Thursday afternoon after the reality TV star said she is no longer using the app.
-Jenner has been one of Snapchat's most influential users.
+Snap (SNAP) stock closed down 6% on Thursday after the reality TV star said she is no longer using the app.
+The plunge wiped about $1.3 billion off the company's market value.

 "Sooo does anyone else not open Snapchat anymore?
 Or is it just me... ugh this is so sad," Jenner tweeted on Wednesday.